igorkalm/idpcontroller/README.md

 An experimental package for Laravel 8 to use some features of IDP Access Controller manufactured by IDP Electronic ID Products Ltd (Israel).
 It's not intended for wide usage.

+At the moment this package does the following things:

+ - receives data from remote IDP Access Controller;
+ - extracts QR-code from received data;
+ - searches for this QR-code in users table in the field qrcode;
+ - if QR-code is found, sends command to the appropriate controller to open an appropriate relay for 5 seconds.

 ## Installation

 You can install the package via composer: